-GEN 350 - Topics in Cross-Cultural Studies
+GEN 350CC - Topics in Cross-Cultural Studies

-(2-6 credits; summer; may be repeated) (IGE option under Cross-Cultural Engagement)
+(2-6 credits; summer; may be repeated) (NWCore option under Cross-Cultural Engagement)

 Northwestern College offers a variety of off-campus opportunities with Northwestern faculty in various countries around the world.
 These courses offer a unique opportunity for students to make the world their classroom, going beyond the confines of the traditional classroom.
-Topics covered may include, but are not limited to, language, politics, religion, business, education, music, history, and literature.
 Students are given an opportunity to examine a particular culture through various experiences, such as home stays, ethnographic observation/research, and placement in various social institutions.
-Past programs have taken students to Austria, China, the Czech Republic, France, Great Britain, Ecuador, Germany, Greece, Ireland, Jamaica, Mexico, Oman, Romania, Russia, South Africa and Taiwan.
+Past programs have taken students to Austria, China, the Czech Republic, France, Great Britain, Ecuador, Germany, Greece, Ireland, Italy, Japan, Jamaica, Mexico, Oman, Romania, Russia, South Africa and Taiwan.